rolod0x/rolod0x/docs/user-manual.md

 Other browsers such as Firefox will have similar usage, but these instructions will need to be augmented accordingly when they are officially supported.

+## Usage on the command line <a name="cli"></a>

+If [installation](./install.md#cli) was successful then you should be able to run the `rolod0x` command.
+If not, then try to `cd` to the source directory and run:

+    pnpm --silent run rolod0x

+The CLI utility takes an address book text file as a parameter, and then reads input from `STDIN` and filters it through rolod0x's replacement engine, so that `STDOUT` will contain the same text with any recognised addresses substituted for a labelled version.

+The substitution format can be controlled similarly as in the browser extension.